-• Specification: Producing a document.
-While documenting requirements is important, the way to do this depends on the software development methodology used, corporate standards, and other factors.

-• Validation: Making sure that requirements are correct.
+- Elicitation: Where requirements come from and how to collect them. - Analysis: Classify / Élaborate / Negotiate. - Specification: Production of a document.
+While documenting requirements is important, the way to do this depends on software development methodology used, corporate standards, and other factors. - Validation: making sure that requirements are correct.